markjprice/cs13net9/docs/ch01-polyglot-notebooks.md

 - [Adding Markdown and special commands to a notebook](#adding-markdown-and-special-commands-to-a-notebook)
 - [Executing code in multiple cells](#executing-code-in-multiple-cells)

-> **Warning!** At the time of writing in November 2023, the Polyglot Notebooks extension requires .NET 7 SDK.
-Soon it will be updated to use .NET 8.
+> **Warning!** At the time of publishing in November 2024, the Polyglot Notebooks extension will still require .NET 8 SDK.
+It will likely be updated to support or require .NET 9 within a month.

 # Exploring code using Polyglot Notebooks